Reason: Deductive reasoning

-The reasoning in this argument is deductively valid because there is no way in which the premises, 1 and 2, could be true and the conclusion, 3, be false.
+The reasoning in this argument is deductively valid because there is no way in which both premises could be true and the conclusion be false.

 Inductive reasoning

-Induction is a form of inference producing propositions about unobserved objects or types, either specifically or generally, based on previous observation.
-It is used to ascribe properties or relations to objects or types based on previous observations or experiences, or to formulate general statements or laws based on limited observations of recurring phenomenal patterns.
+Induction is a form of inference that produces properties or relations about unobserved objects or types based on previous observations or experiences, or that formulates general statements or laws based on limited observations of recurring phenomenal patterns.

-Inductive reasoning contrasts strongly with deductive reasoning in that, even in the best, or strongest, cases of inductive reasoning, the truth of the premises does not guarantee the truth of the conclusion.
+Inductive reasoning contrasts with deductive reasoning in that, even in the strongest cases of inductive reasoning, the truth of the premises does not guarantee the truth of the conclusion.
 Instead, the conclusion of an inductive argument follows with some degree of probability.
-Relatedly, the conclusion of an inductive argument contains more information than is already contained in the premises.
+For this reason also, the conclusion of an inductive argument contains more information than is already contained in the premises.
 Thus, this method of reasoning is ampliative.

 A classic example of inductive reasoning comes from the empiricist David Hume: